treeshateorcs/bathory17/README.md

     $ go get git.sr.ht/~tho/lydia

-before first run create a directory in your config dir ($HOME/.config/ on linux), name it `lydia`, add a few feed urls in the file called `urls`, one per line
+before the first run create a directory in your config dir ($HOME/.config/ on linux), name it `lydia`, add a few feed urls in the file called `urls`, one per line